otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/resources (ignore)/assessments/project/README.md

 ---

-#### CRUD:
+#### CRUD [10 marks]

-- Implement the following endpoints:
+- Implement the following endpoints: [4 marks]
   - CRUD operations (create, read all, read by ID, update and delete) for each model
   - Register, login and logout using token-based authentication
   - Health check that verifies the application's status, database connectivity and uptime
   - Catch-all endpoint

 - Implement validation on create and update operations.
+[1 mark]
 - Implement filtering, sorting and pagination on read all operations.
+[1 mark]
 - Implement role-based access control with at least two roles.
 Each role must have distinct permissions.
+[1 mark]
 - Implement content negotiation middleware to return responses in JSON format.
+[1 mark]
 - Implement cache middleware for read all and read by ID operations for each model.
+[1 mark]
 - Implement rate limiting middleware based on the user's role.
 For example, users with the role "X" may have a higher rate limit than users with the role "Y".
+[1 mark]

 ---

-#### API Tests:
+#### API Tests [4 marks]

 Implement API tests for the following: